linkerd/website/linkerd.io/content/service-mesh-glossary/_index.md

 In the context of Kubernetes, multi-cluster usually refers to running an application "across" multiple Kubernetes clusters.
-Linkerd's multi-cluster support provides seamless and secured communication across clusters, in a way that's secure even across the open Internet, and is fully transparent to the application itself.
+Linkerd's multi-cluster support provides seamless and secured communication across clusters, in a way that's secure even across the public Internet, and is fully transparent to the application itself.

 ## Service mesh